Long Island Construction Accident Lawyer

 Because of this law, owners and contractors may be legally liable for injuries which occur as a result of unsafe work conditions or the manner in which workers perform their duties.
 As with any claim based on negligence, though, documentation is key in pursuing a successful case.

 Negligence is established through the notion that an individual—in this case, an employer—had a legal duty of care, that this duty was breached, and that this breach led directly to an accident which resulted in the claimant’s injuries.
-A law firm of experienced attorneys could help a claimant in the Long Island assess the specifics of their case to determine if an at-fault party might be deemed negligent.
+A law firm of experienced attorneys could help a claimant in the Long Island assess the specifics of their construction accident case to determine if an at-fault party might be deemed negligent.

 Liability Related to Scaffolding, Demolition, or Excavation

 Owners and contractors may be also be held liable for injuries which occur in connection with certain elements of a construction job.
 This includes scaffolding, demolition, and excavation.
 A persistent Long Island construction site accident lawyer could help a plaintiff determine which laws owners or contractors may have violated to cause a construction site injury.

 Similar to a contractor or employer’s general duties of care, the Scaffold Law outlines how parties in Long Island may be liable for injuries which result from the failure to provide proper equipment.
 This law applies generally to work site activities which involve high elevation, as well as when workers must clean, repair, paint, or demolish a particular area.